Santa Rosa Medical Malpractice Lawyer

 Under California law, there are no limits on the amount you can recover for medical expenses and lost wages resulting from medical malpractice.
 Damages for pain and suffering are limited to $250,000.

-Q: What should I do for treatment of an illness or injury resulting from medical malpractice?
+Q: What should I do for the treatment of an illness or injury resulting from medical malpractice?

 We understand if you are concerned about seeing another doctor after suffering an illness or injury due to medical malpractice.
 If you are not sure where to turn for treatment, we will be happy to provide you with a referral.

 Q: If I file a medical malpractice claim, will I have to go to court?

 Not necessarily.
 While some medical malpractice cases end up in court, most result in settlements through the provider’s malpractice insurance company.
 If we receive a settlement offer in your case, our proven and skilled Santa Rosa medical malpractice attorney will help you make an informed decision about whether to accept the offer or continue progressing toward trial.

 Do You Have a Medical Malpractice Claim?